dberma02/animated-transitions/README.md

 Designed transitions in order to preserve the significant aspects of each data visualization throughout the animation.

-To run, (install if necessary) and open processing.js and run the file 'animatedTransitions.pde'
+To run, open processing3 and run the file 'animatedTransitions.pde'